How to Use Ninject as Dependency Injection with ASP.NET MVC

 }

-Another important thing with Dependency Inject in Ninject is, UnitTest.
-Because everything is interface, you could setup different data at UnitTest to test your actual logic.
+Another important benefit of dependency injection with Ninject is unit testing.
+Because everything is interface-based, you can set up different data in unit tests to test your actual logic.

 [TestMethod ]